Olympic figure skater Adam Rippon pulls out of NBC gig

 Pence attended the Games in Pyeongchang and tweeted at Rippon saying that "we are FOR YOU.
 Don't let fake news distract you.
 I am proud of you and ALL OF OUR GREAT athletes and my only hope for you and all of #TeamUSA is to bring home the gold."

-Related: Gay US Olympians tell Pence: 'Eat Your heart out'
+Related: Gay U.S. Olympians tell Pence: 'Eat Your heart out'

 After the Opening Ceremony at the Games, Rippon appeared in a photo posted to Instagram by slopestyle skier Gus Kenworthy.
 Kenworthy and Rippon are the first openly gay U.S. athletes to compete in the Games.